SSLMate/certspotter/man/certspotter-script.md

 `SUMMARY`

 :   A short human-readable string describing the event.
+This is the same string
+    used in the subject line of emails sent by certspotter.

 ## Discovered certificate information